 4. Forward step-up - Step forward onto a step with your surgical leg, then the other.
 Step off.
-Height of step will depend on your strength.
+The height of the step will depend on your strength.
 Start low, about 2 to 4 inches.
 You may exercise non-surgical leg as well.
 Please do this with your therapist first.

 5. Retro step-up - Step backward onto a step with one foot, then the other.
 Step off.
 Do this with your therapist first.
-Ask therapist how high the step should be.
+Ask the therapist how high the step should be.
 Start low, about 2 to 4 inches.